jgrayson-apl/ForgeTemplate/README.md

   5. Organization App Gallery

-     Use the template in your organization's group app gallery
+     Use the template in your organization's app gallery